OWASP/www-project-ai-security-and-privacy-guide/index.md

 ## Scope boundaries of AI security

 There are many types of risks connected to AI.
 Many of them are in the privacy or ethics realms (see other sections).
-Topics outside security include algorithmic bias, transparency, proportionality, lawfulness, accuracy, user rights and accuracy.
+Topics outside security include algorithmic bias, transparency, proportionality, lawfulness, user rights and accuracy.
 If you are not accountable for privacy, then these aspects are more for your privacy colleagues, but please realise that it's important you understand them as AI privacy is a concerted effort.

 Another example of a topic beyond the scope boundary is 'safety'.
 Given the role of AI systems, this is a prominent theme.
 It is of course related to security, especially when talking about the integrity of data.
 However, there are sides to safety that are not of direct concern from the security perspective, in particular regarding the correctness of an AI model.